matt123miller/caniuse-bot/README.md

 ## Publishing

-Relies on [the np package](https://www.npmjs.com/package/np).
-At the moment I'm running this in whichever fodler I want to publish:
+Relies on [the np package](https://www.npmjs.com/package/np) installed globally.
+It's interactive so I go through it's menus.
+At the moment I'm running this in whichever folder I want to publish:

+Preview first to check everything

+`np --no-yarn --preview`

+If I'm happy with the changes then do it for real.
+See the docs for details

-`np --no-tests`
+`np --no-yarn`

-I'll add tests at some point....